Book a treatment

 As we mentioned above, sugar is the number one cause of cellulite - period.

-Sugar consumption has skyrocketed that last few years, partly due to an emphasis on low fat diets and the subsequent availability of foods low in fat and high in sugar, and partly due to increased stress caused by more and more sedentary, desk-bound occupations.
+• Partly due to an emphasis on low fat diets and the subsequent availability of foods low in fat and high in sugar

-• Sugar is the number one enemy of your legs
+Sugar is the number one enemy of your legs:

 • Sugar is converted into fat unless it is used immediately